 Asbestos specialists face regular claims for provisional damages.
 Claimants generally seek conditions which pivot around four deteriorations or future…

-The Court cannot impose a provisional award upon a Claimant.
-It is entirely a matter for the Claimant as to whether he wishes to opt for a provisional award.
-Cowan v Kitsons Insulation PIQR 019.
+The court cannot impose a provisional award upon a claimant.
+It is entirely a matter for the claimant as to whether he wishes to opt for a provisional award.

 Rules 41.2 and 41.3 CPR 1998 set out the practical framework for provisional damages claims.
 The Practice Direction to Part 41 fleshes out exactly what the provisional damages Order should contain and the documents which must be preserved as the case file in the event of a return claim.
 The Order must:

 - Specify the disease or type of deterioration which will entitle the claimant to apply for further damages if they occur at a future date;

 - Specify the period in which an application for further damages may be made; and

 - Direct what documents are to be filed and preserved as the case file in support of any application for further damages.

 As complacency sets in, the boundaries as to what constitutes a “serious deterioration” become blurred.
 In Willson v MOD 1 All ER 638, Scott Baker LJ stated it was necessary to consider: